 - 1. We support the independence of the Washington State Conservation Commission and believe the conservation districts and the commission should be lead agencies for all voluntary, incentive-based landowner stewardship programs.
 (2012) - 2.
-We the role support of conservation districts to be the lead agency in providing technical assistance to landowners.
+We support the role of conservation districts to be the lead agency in providing technical assistance to landowners.
 We further recommend environmental enforcement agencies refer landowners to conservation districts prior to taking enforcement action.
+(2022)

-(2022) - 3.
-We support conservation district elections as provided for in RCW 89.08.190.
+3. We support conservation district elections as provided for in RCW 89.08.190.
+We support the recommendations put forward by the Washington Association of Conservation Districts-Washington State Conservation Commission Joint Committee of Elections spelled out to the commission on 9-16-2021, which includes:

-- 4. We support the recommendations put forward by the Washington Association of Conservation Districts-Washington State Conservation Commission Joint Committee of Elections spelled out to the commission on 9-16-2021, which includes: - a. conducting elections every than every year as done currently. b. extending supervisor terms (for both appointed and elected) from the current three-year other year, rather c. conducting district elections during Conservation Month.
+- a. conducting elections every other year, rather than every year as done currently. - b. extending supervisor terms (for both appointed and elected) from the current three-year term to a four-year term. - c. conducting district elections during Conservation Month. - d. allowing conservation districts the option to go on the general election ballot.
+(2022)